 Mulungu (Erythrina mulungu) is a tree that grows in the rainforests of Brazil and Peru.
 Preparations made from its bark and roots are widely used by native people in South America as sedatives, for mulungu’s calming properties and to promote sleep.
-I discussed your question with Tieraona Low Dog, M.D., director of The Fellowship at the Arizona Center for Integrative Medicine, and an authority of botanical medicine.
+I discussed your question with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, and an authority on botanical medicine.
 Dr. Low Dog tells me that mulungu has been gaining popularity in the United States.
 Research in animals has clearly shown that mulungu reduces anxiety, although there haven’t yet been any studies in humans to validate its traditional use.

 Kava (Piper methysticum, also called kava kava) is a Polynesian herb that can be effective for alleviating the symptoms of anxiety.
 We do have good human studies on the effects of kava, some of which have shown improvements after only one or two doses, and have suggested that these benefits were maintained over the following few weeks.
 Some years ago, reports from Europe of cases of liver damage related to kava use raised safety concerns.
 These seem to have resulted from alcohol (as opposed to water) extracts of the root and the use of above-ground parts of the plant, which traditional kava users never consume.
 Water extracts of kava root are generally safe; nevertheless, I would advise those with known liver disease to avoid them.